QUICK TRAIL FACTS

 - Sights: Pleasant River, mossy woods, Otter Creek

-What a lovely yet neglected preserve!
-In the summer of 2019, the trails were often quite overgrown.
-The trail signs were worn, but still legible.
+What a lovely preserve!
+Work was done on the preserve in the fall of 2019 to give it a bit of an uplift and clean up the trails.
 The 418 acres are protected by the Downeast Salmon Federation to protect habitat for the endangered Atlantic salmon and other native fish, wildlife, and plants.
 Preserving forest around rivers where salmon spawn keeps the water cool and provides woody debris for fish to hide in.

 While the maps show you can access the preserve from two spots, the best way to begin your walk is on Cross Road in Columbia Falls (other maps shows an entrance off of Tibbetstown Road, but that access was really quite overgrown in summer 2019).
 You drive in along a gravel road for .2 or so miles until you see an old parking sign and the trailhead kiosk on your left.